 DON'T confuse dryness and dehydration

-DO get a personal recommendation for a moisturiser from a therapist
+DO get a professional recommendation for a moisturiser from a therapist

-There are a lot of products out there, and it can be confusing trying to decide which one is right for your skin.
-So have a therapist go through the different options with you.
+It can be confusing trying to decide which mosituriser is right for your skin.
 While your skin type is dry, you may have other concerns like sensitivity or ageing, and a specific moisturiser can treat those additional concerns.
 A moisturiser is your last line of defence against dry skin, locking in hydration and protecting your skin's barrier, so it is a step not to be missed.
 Reach out to us if you need our help in prescribing the best moisturiser for you and your concerns.

 DON'T forget to layer your products